-- 6.5.2 When the density of traffic operating below flight level 100 warrants the issuance of AIRMET information in accordance with 7.2.1, area forecasts for such operations shall be prepared in a format agreed upon between the meteorological authorities concerned.
+- 6.5.2 When the density of traffic operating below flight level 100 warrants the issuance of AIRMET information in accordance with 7.2.1, area forecasts for such operations shall be prepared in a format as agreed between the meteorological authorities concerned.
 When abbreviated plain language is used, the forecast shall be prepared as a GAMET area forecast, employing approved ICAO abbreviations and numerical values; when chart form is used, the forecast shall be prepared as a combination of forecasts of upper wind and upper-air temperature, and of SIGWX phenomena.
-The area forecasts shall be issued to cover the layer between the ground and flight level 100 (or up to flight level 150 in mountainous areas, or higher, where necessary) and shall contain information on en-route weather phenomena hazardous to low level flights, in support of the issuance of AIRMET information, and additional information required by low level flights. - 6.5.3 Area forecasts for low-level flights prepared in support of the issuance of AIRMET information shall be issued every 6 hours for a period of validity of 6 hours and transmitted to meteorological offices concerned not later than one hour prior to the beginning of their validity period.
+The area forecasts shall be issued to cover the layer between the ground and flight level 100 (or up to flight level 150 in mountainous areas, or higher, where necessary) and shall contain information on en-route weather phenomena hazardous to low-level flights, in support of the issuance of AIRMET information, and additional information required by low-level flights. - 6.5.3 Area forecasts for low-level flights prepared in support of the issuance of AIRMET information shall be issued every 6 hours for a period of validity of 6 hours and transmitted to meteorological watch offices and/or aerodrome meteorological offices concerned not later than one hour prior to the beginning of their validity period.

-CHAPTER 7 SIGMET AND AIRMET INFORMATION, AERODROME WARNINGS AND WIND SHEAR WARNINGS AND ALERTS
+CHAPTER 7 SIGMET AND AIRMET INFORMATION, WARNINGS AND WIND SHEAR WARNINGS AND ALERTS

-Note:- Technical specifications and detailed criteria related to this chapter are given in Appendix 6.
+Note. - Technical specifications and detailed criteria related to this chapter are given in Appendix 6.

-7.1 SIGMET INFORMATION
+7.1 SIGMET information

-- 7.1.1 SIGMET information shall be issued by a meteorological watch office and shall give a concise description in abbreviated plain language concerning the occurrence and/or expected occurrence of specified en-route weather phenomena, which may affect the safety of aircraft operations, and of the development of those phenomena in time and space. - 7.1.2 SIGMET information shall be cancelled when the phenomena are no longer occurring or are no longer expected to occur in the area. - 7.1.3 The period of validity of a SIGMET message shall be not more than 4 hours.
-In the special case of SIGMET messages for volcanic ash cloud and tropical cyclones, the period of validity shall be extended up to 6 hours. - 7.1.4 SIGMET messages concerning volcanic ash cloud and tropical cyclones should be based on advisory information provided by VAACs and TCACs, respectively, designated by regional air navigation agreement. - 7.1.5 Close coordination shall be maintained between the meteorological watch office and the associated area control centre/flight information centre to ensure that information on volcanic ash included in SIGMET and NOTAM messages is consistent. - 7.1.6 SIGMET messages shall be issued not more than 4 hours before the commencement of the period of validity.
-In the special case of SIGMET messages for volcanic ash cloud and tropical cyclones, these messages shall be issued as soon as practicable but not more than 12 hours before the commencement of the period of validity.
-SIGMET messages for volcanic ash and tropical cyclones shall be updated at least every 6 hours.
+- 7.1.1 SIGMET information shall be issued by a meteorological watch office and shall give a concise description in abbreviated plain language concerning the occurrence or expected occurrence of specified en-route weather and other phenomena in the atmosphere that may affect the safety of aircraft operations, and of the development of those phenomena in time and space. - 7.1.2 SIGMET information shall be cancelled when the phenomena are no longer occurring or are no longer expected to occur in the area. - 7.1.3 The period of validity of a SIGMET message shall be not more than 4 hours.
+In the special case of SIGMET messages for tropical cyclones, the period of validity shall be extended up to 6 hours. - 7.1.4 SIGMET messages concerning tropical cyclones should be based on advisory information provided by VAACs and TCACs, respectively, designated by regional air navigation agreement. - 7.1.5 (Reserved) - 7.1.6 SIGMET messages shall be issued not more than 4 hours before the commencement of the period of validity.
+In the special case of SIGMET messages for tropical cyclones, these messages shall be issued not more than 12 hours before the commencement of the period of validity.
+SIGMET messages for tropical cyclones shall be updated at least every 6 hours.

-7.2 AIRMET INFORMATION
+7.2 AIRMET information